Peerages in the United Kingdom: Confirmation process

 The government of the United Kingdom makes recommendations to the sovereign concerning who should be elevated to the peerage, after external vetting by the House of Lords Appointments Commission for those peers who will be sitting in the House of Lords (which is now by convention almost all new creations, with the exception of royal peerages).

 It is unclear in the present day whether the monarch would move to directly block a recommendation or a conventional ascension to the peerage, though they are constitutionally entitled to do so.
 It was reported in 2023 that members of the British security services had contacted Queen Elizabeth II to request she intervene and block the peerage of Evgeny Lebedev who had been nominated by then Prime Minister Boris Johnson.
 Some media outlets have reported personal interventions with other honours: For example, former prime ministers are also by convention knighted, being raised to the Order of the Garter or the Order of the Thistle.
 However it was alleged in 2020 that due to a personal reluctance by Queen Elizabeth II to award the Garter to Tony Blair other living prime ministers would not be raised either.
 Tony Blair was later knighted by Queen Elizabeth II as a Knight Companion of the Garter in 2022.

 Like all Crown honours, peerages are affirmed by letters patent affixed with the Great Seal of the Realm.
-In addition to letters patent, peers who are to sit in Parliament are issued a Writ of summons.
-The Writ of Summons calls the member to the House.
+In addition to letters patent, peers who are to sit in Parliament are issued writs of summons.
+The writ of summons calls the member to the House.
 A new writ is issued for every member at the beginning of each Parliament (after a general election).
 A writ accompanies the letters patent for new members.
 The honour will also be recorded in The London Gazette.